florianschanda/miss_hit/README.md

 ## Tools

-Nothing so far, only this righteous rant.
+Nothing finished so far, only this righteous rant.

+Incomplete stuff:

+* Lexer is mostly working, except for matrices

+* Parser is minimally working, and cannot yet deal with all constructs

 See below for a road map.

 ## Road map